I discovered coupons in the 1980s, when I was a college student working nights and weekends as a grocery-store cashier.

 Check if there’s a deal you can use on Harbor Freight’s coupon webpage, or sign up to receive coupons by email.
-Some coupons are for specific items, some offer 20% off any item (with some exceptions), and sometimes there are coupons offering small items for free as long as you purchase something else.
+Some offer 20% off qualifying items and sometimes there are coupons offering small items for free as long as you purchase something else.

 Delivery or takeout, who doesn’t love hot, gooey pizza?
 Both local and national chains are competing for your appetites, and they know coupons help.
 So, before you place that order, check for deals.